BJP 'using' CAA with eye on Gujarat polls: Mamata | Politics

 She accused the saffron camp of trying to ''bring in its supporters from other states and make them voters of West Bengal, while snatching the rights of the permanent residents of the eastern state''.

-Iterating that the BJP won't return to power after the 2024 Lok Sabha elections, Banerjee said that the country's political situation was changing fast, and it is very different from that of 2019.
+Iterating that the BJP won't return to power after the 2024 Lok Sabha elections, Banerjee said that the country's political situation was changing fast, which is very different from 2019.

 ''Whenever any election approaches, the BJP speaks of implementing CAA and NRC.
-With upcoming Gujarat assembly polls later this year, and Lok Sabha elections just a year-and-a-half away, it has again started to flare up the CAA issue.
+With Gujarat assembly polls later this year, and Lok Sabha elections just a year-and-a-half away, the saffron party has again started to flare up the CAA issue.

 ''Will the BJP decide who is a citizen and who is not?
 Matuas are very much citizens of this country,'' Banerjee said while addressing party workers in Krishnanagar.